Megan Savage

 Megan Savage is a multi-genre writer living in Portland, Oregon.

-Her poetry, fiction, and nonfiction have appeared in such publications as Sixth Finch, FE Magazine, Hunger Mountain, Plainsongs, Spork, and Subtropics; and she has been nominated twice for Best New American Voices.
+Her poetry, fiction, and nonfiction have appeared in such publications as Tahoma Literary Review, Portland Review, Boyfriend Village by Black Warrior Review, Sixth Finch, FE Magazine, Hunger Mountain, Plainsongs, Spork, and Subtropics; and she has been nominated for Best of the Net and Best New American Voices.

 Her writing has been adapted for performance by, among others, international performing arts collective Chaepani.